caseywescott/MIDI-2-Text/README.md

 song.getSongPrompt(1,1,1)  ====>

-"A baroque forte song named 'YOUR SONG NAME' in the key of A major played by loud Shakuhachi, Violin and Acoustic Grand Piano at a moderate speed at 120 BPM in 4/4 time."
+"A baroque forte song named 'YOUR SONG NAME' in the key of A major played by loud Shakuhachi, Violin and Acoustic Grand Piano at a moderate speed, 120 BPM in 4/4 time."

 songp.getSongPrompt(1, 0.31, 0.71)  ====>